hennelly/Ancient-Divergence-Indian-Tibetan-Wolves-Paper/README.md

 The **TopologyweightAnalysis** folder contains the scripts and results for inferring Topology weights using Twisst and inferring the distributions of topology weights.

-The **Recombination_Analysis** folder contains scripts and results for inferring the recombination rates based from the Dog Genome and inferring the autosomal and X chromosome phylogeny from low recombination regions.
+The **Recombination_Analysis** folder contains scripts and results for inferring the recombination rates based from the domestic dog genome and inferring the autosomal and X chromosome phylogeny from low recombination regions.